xyanz/react-intro/08-nested-components.md

 <Comment body={props.comments[0]} />
 ```

 Let's reflect on what just happened.
 We rendered a component _inside another component_.
 Technically, we just **nested** components.
-Very much like how we imported `Post` from `App.jsx` into `index.jsx` and rendered a post inside `index.jsx`, we've imported `Comment` from `Comment.jsx` into `App.jsx` and rendered a comment.
+Very much like how we imported `Post` from `App.jsx` into `index.js` and rendered a post inside `index.js`, we've imported `Comment` from `Comment.jsx` into `App.jsx` and rendered a comment.
 Inside `App.jsx`, we're using some of the props to render a post and simply passing the `comments` prop on to be rendered with the `Comment` component class.
 So the flow of the props looks like this:

 ![nested components chart](./images/nested_components_chart.jpg)